Skip to Content

 II — The Shape of a Goblin

-• Short, compact frames built for crawling through tight spaces
+• Short, compact frames built for crawling through tight spaces or blessed with average height.
+A Hobgoblin if you will.

 • Large ears that catch whispers and danger